Kyle7286/responsive-portfolio/README.md

 * Figured out what "mobile first" means in terms of website building with bootstrap; meaning that the content needs to be told what to do when the page is getting larger rather than getting smaller

 * Found a quick and easy way to configure column content and limit rows with "row-cols-lg-2" and also configure gutters

+* Learned that it would be better to create all global content on a single page first before proceeding with creating the same content on another page to prevent retrofitting your fixes/changes you discover as time goes on.
+    * Essentially, focus on 1 page at a time and get it as perfect as you can, then copy it to your other pages

 ## Screenshots 📊
 ---